ArushiAgrawal/CS7641/README.md

 Metrics to be considered:
 * Accuracy, Precision, Recall, F-Beta Score
 * Evaluation of models’ performances using Top-k Accuracy & confusion matrix.
-* Evaluation of Incorrect predictions: To analyze which emotion classes are hard to tell apart by the models
+* Evaluation of incorrect predictions: To analyze which emotion classes are hard to tell apart by the models

 Challenges in emotion recognition:
 * Different people can interpret emotions in different ways, and hence the training of the model (training data) may not be 100% reliable.